Googulator/TeslaCrack/README.rst

    Note that commands below assume that your *working folder* is the one containing ``unfactor.py`` and ``teslacrack.py`` files.

-2. If the extension of your locked files is not one of ``.vvv, .ccc,  .zzz, .aaa, .abc``, edit ``teslacrack.py`` to append it into ``tesla_extensions`` string-list.
+2. If the extension of your crypted files is not one of ``.vvv, .ccc,  .zzz, .aaa, .abc``, edit ``teslacrack.py`` to append it into ``tesla_extensions`` string-list.